Luke Voyno-Yasenetsky: Medical career

-“... a great amount of death is due to unskillful or careless use of chloroform and ether. [...]
-That’s why these methods of local anaesthesia which help doctors pay attention only for the operation have a great importance.
-In my opinion, one of the most important conditions in the development of the rural surgery is the wide familiarisation of doctors with these methods...”
+"... a great amount of death is due to unskillful or careless use of chloroform and ether. [...]
+That's why these methods of local anaesthesia which help doctors pay attention only to the operation have a great importance.
+In my opinion, one of the most important conditions in the development of the rural surgery is the wide familiarisation of doctors with these methods..."

-Voyno-Yasenetsky was the first who described the anaesthesia for the trigeminal nerve by the use of ethanol into the branches of this nerve (orbital, maxillary and mandibular) and into gassers node.
+Voyno-Yasenetsky was the first who described the anaesthesia for the trigeminal nerve by the use of ethanol into the branches of this nerve (orbital, maxillary and mandibular) and into Gasser's, or trigeminal ganglion.

-He showed 4 reports in the first scientific meeting of the doctors in the Turkestan (23-28 October 1922).
-There were conclusions about surgery treatment of tuberculosis, purulent processes of knee joint, tendon of hands and ribs cartilages.
+He presented four reports in the first scientific meeting of the doctors in Turkestan (23-28 October 1922).
+There were conclusions about surgical treatment of tuberculosis, purulent processes of knee joints, hand tendons and costal cartilages.

-Voyno-Yasenetsky made an experiment with the bacteriologist Guselnikov where they were studying the mechanism of the purulent processes in the ribs cartilage after typhus.
+Voyno-Yasenetsky made an experiment with the bacteriologist Guselnikov in which they were studying the mechanism of the purulent processes in the costal cartilages after typhus.

-When he was working in the military hospital in the Krasnoyarsk he invented new operations, such as joints rejection.
+While working in the military hospital in Krasnoyarsk, he invented new operations, such as joints rejection.
 This operation was used to treat osteomyelitis of big joints.

+Religious life

 As a noticeable religious figure, he was subjected to political repressions and spent 11 years in internal exile.

-Luke's mother was Orthodox and his father was Catholic, and according to his memoirs, he did not receive a religious upbringing from his family.
+Luke's mother was Russian Orthodox and his father was Roman Catholic, and according to his memoirs, he did not receive a religious upbringing from his family.
 When he left school the principal gave him a copy of the New Testament, and it was by a careful study of this that he came to know the teachings of Christ.

 In 1958, writing after Stalin's death, and under Nikita Khrushchev's new wave of anti-religious persecution, Saint Luke stated "how arduous it has been to swim against the stormy current of antireligious propaganda, and how many sufferings it caused me, and continues to cause me to this day."

-Glorification
+Veneration

+Canonization

 He was canonized by the Russian Orthodox Church on May 25, 1996.
-His feast day is May 29/June 11 (Julian [Old] Calendar/Revised Julian [New] Calendar).
+His feast day is commemorated on May 29 (according to the Julian calendar) or June 11 (according to the Revised Julian Calendar).